Ucore's Game-Changing Approach to Rare Earth Element Separation

 Superior Processing Speed and Efficiency

-The RapidSX™ technology platform processes REEs at least 3X faster than a similar CSX plant with the same product throughput and with a dramatically reduced physical footprint.
-One of the primary purposes of the Demo Plant is to quantify these superior efficiency values over a wide variety of HREE and LREE feedstocks in a near-commercial operating environment.
+The RapidSX™ technology platform has been demonstrated to process REEs at least 3X faster than a similar CSX plant with the same product throughput, resulting in a significantly smaller physical footprint.
+One of the primary purposes of the Commercial Demonstration Plant is to quantify these superior efficiency values over a wide variety of HREE and LREE feedstocks in a near-commercial operating environment.

 Reduced CAPEX and OPEX

-A RapidSX™ facility processing REEs likely is 1/3 the size, requires 1/3 the construction cost, is much faster to bring back to a steady-state processing condition after a disruption, faster to commission for a variety of feedstocks, and simply less expensive to operate given lower required levels of staffing, maintenance, and process chemicals when compared to a CSX plant of the same capacity.
+Faster processing times result in a RapidSX™ facility with smaller size, lower construction cost, and a reduced time to get back to a steady-state processing condition after a disruption.
+Further, the RapidSX facility can be faster to commission for a variety of feedstocks, and less expensive to operate given lower required levels of staffing, maintenance, and process chemicals when compared to a CSX plant of the same capacity.

 SCALABLE AND MODULAR